-Fallon v Snyder: Jim Beasley, Sr. and Marsha Santangelo tried a six-week-long medical negligence case on behalf of a brain injured child.
-The suit involved obstetrical negligence which caused a mother to deliver her baby prematurely and immediately after the birth, another doctor caring for the premature baby in the delivery room put the breathing tube into the baby’s esophagus instead of the lungs.
-Because the lungs were not receiving oxygen, the baby suffered from oxygen deprivation and severe brain damage.
+Fallon v Snyder: Jim Beasley, Sr. and Marsha Santangelo tried a six-week-long medical negligence case on behalf of a child who suffered oxygen deprivation and a brain injury due to a doctor putting a breathing tube into the esophagus instead of the lungs.

 Falls are a widespread and potentially life-changing event in the lives of millions of Americans every year.
 Falls are the leading reason for hospital visits, and slip-and-fall events are the cause for more than 1 million hospital visits annually.
 Hundreds of thousands of these events result in fractures-for anyone who is medically vulnerable (like the elderly or the disabled), falls are potentially fatal.